Jesika Jiménez

 Jesika Jacqueline Jiménez Luna (born June 8, 1980) is a Panamanian fencer.
 She competed in the individual épée event at the 2008 Summer Olympics, and was also the nation's flag bearer at the opening ceremony.
-She earned her first victory against Yana Shemyakina (Ukraine) in the first round, but was eliminated in the subsequent round after being defeated by Imke Duplitzer (Germany).
+She earned her first victory against Yana Shemyakina (Ukraine) in the first round, but was eliminated in the subsequent round after losing to Imke Duplitzer (Germany).